labnol/apps-script-starter/README.md

 ## Build with Google Apps Script 🚀

-The Apps Script Starter kit makes it easy for you to quickly setup a modern development environment and build workflow.
+The Apps Script Starter kit makes it easy for you to setup a modern development environment and build workflow.
 Here's everything that's included in the starter kit to get you started:

 #### Babel